mateusz0909/calmnow-lp/_pages/termsofservice.md

 **8. Limitation of Liability**

-To the fullest extent permitted by applicable law, in no event shall **[Your Name or Company Name]**, its affiliates, directors, or employees be liable for any indirect, incidental, special, consequential, or punitive damages (including, without limitation, loss of profits, data, or goodwill) arising from your use of, or inability to use, the Service, even if we have been advised of the possibility of such damages.
+To the fullest extent permitted by applicable law, in no event shall **Mateusz Byrtus**, its affiliates, directors, or employees be liable for any indirect, incidental, special, consequential, or punitive damages (including, without limitation, loss of profits, data, or goodwill) arising from your use of, or inability to use, the Service, even if we have been advised of the possibility of such damages.

 **9. Changes to These Terms**